This is for those of you who would like to be booked at Caffè Lena.

 If you are wanting to get your foot in the door of the regional music scene or are just looking to develop your stage skills, please join us for an open mic.
 We have a general open mic each Thursday, and themed open mics (poetry, blues, storytelling, etc) on many Wednesdays.
 Check the calendar for details.

-If you haven’t been dissuaded by what you’ve read, go ahead and send an e-mail to email@example.com with a link to your website and EPK.
+If you haven’t been dissuaded by what you’ve read, go ahead and send an e-mail to firstname.lastname@example.org with a link to your website.
 I love to review new music and set up the concert schedule, but my job encompasses much more than that.
-With all due respect and apologies, it may be a while before you hear from me.
+With all due respect and apologies, it may be a while (one to two months) before you hear from me.
 If you’re looking for a very specific date and need a quick answer, please indicate so in the subject line of your message and I’ll make every effort to get right back to you.

 I look forward to meeting you.